Henry Koerner: Early life

 Born in the Leopoldstadt District of Vienna to non-observant Jewish parents Leo Körner (1879–1942) and Feige ("Fanny") Dwora Körner née Mager (1887–1942), Koerner attended the Realgymnasium Vereinsgasse.
-Trained in graphic design at Vienna's Graphische Lehr- und Versuchsanstalt (1934–36), he worked in the studio of Viktor Theodor Slama, designing posters and book jackets.
-Following Hitler's annexation of Austria in 1938, he fled via Italy (Milan and Venice) to the United States, settling in New York and in 1940 marrying Viennese-born Fritzi Apfel.
+His aunt on his father's side, was the painter and printmaker Sophie Körner (later Sophie Figdor).
+Studying graphic design at Vienna's Graphische Lehr- und Versuchsanstalt (1934–36), Henry Cover worked in the studio of Viktor Theodor Slama, designing posters and book jackets.
+Following Hitler's annexation of Austria in 1938, he escaped (by air September 16) to Italy (Venice and Milan), in 1939 to the United States, settling in New York.
+In 1940 he married Viennese-born Fritzi Apfel.

 Employed as a commercial artist in Maxwell Bauer Studios in Manhattan, he achieved initial success as a poster artist, receiving first prize from the American Society of the Control of Cancer Poster Competition and two first prizes from the National War Poster Competition.
 In 1943, the Office of War Information hired Koerner in its Graphics Division in New York, where he worked alongside artists Ben Shahn, Bernard Perlin, and David Stone Martin.
 Shahn's pictorial style, along with the photography of Walker Evans and German Neue Sachlichkeit painters (e.g., Otto Dix), inspired Koerner's painting, which began with a rendering of his family home in Vienna (My Parents I, 1944).

 Drafted into the U.S. Army, he was ordered in 1944 to the Graphics Division of the Office of Strategic Services in Washington, D.C., where he made war posters, including Save Waste Fats and Someone Talked, the latter winning an award from the Museum of Modern Art.
 Shipped to London, he documented, in pen and ink sketches and photographs, everyday life during wartime.
 After VE Day (8 May 1945), Koerner was reassigned to Germany, working in Wiesbaden and Berlin, and sketching defendants at the Nuremberg trials.